santoshtechwiz/codeguru.github.io/_drafts/2021/js-flat-array.md

 I have started a series on recursive problem.
-In this problem I will show you how to flat of nested array objects using javascript with visulization.
+In this problem I will show you how to  flatten javascript array.This example is for nested array objects.
+In order to understand the recursive part I have added the visualization which will help to understand the recur

 Let's suppose you have following function `fn` which accepts nested array as arguments and then it flat the array into single array.
 >Input